awsdocs/aws-java-developer-guide-v2/doc_source/welcome.rst

 ===================

 The |tke| doesn't currently support the |sdk-java| version 2.0.
-To use the |tke| with the |sdk-java| version 2.0, you must add the path to the SDK JAR files to the classpath.
+To use the |tke| with the |sdk-java| version 2.0, you should use Maven tools in Eclipse to add a dependency on the 2.0 SDK.

 .. _android-support: